 You should also bear in mind that income from State Pension is taxable.
 This means that, if you keep working while claiming your State Pension, the extra money could tip you into a higher tax bracket for the year.

 Personal Alarm Information

+For anyone approaching pension age, a Lifeline alarm could be a very wise investment.
 For more information about our service, please get in touch with our friendly team on 0800 999 0400.
-Alternatively, complete our contact us form and we will get back to you as soon as possible.
+Alternatively, complete our Contact Us form and we will get back to you as soon as possible.

 Editor’s Note: this article was updated on 15 July 2020 to reflect current information.